Finding Success on Reddit

 And again, you can find my portfolio here.

-Because information moves so fast on reddit, it’s easy for your post to get drowned out within hours.
-Since you only get one chance a week to post on each subreddit, it’s important to choose your timing well.
+Since information moves fast on Reddit, your posts will likely get drowned out within hours.
+And with only one chance a week to post on each subreddit, it’s important to choose your timing well.

 Do your research and find out when a subreddit is most active.
-Subreddits that cater to businesses, such as /r/forhire, usually have the most active users in the mornings and afternoons — typical office hours.
-Also, almost half of all redditors are from the United States, so you should take time zones into consideration, especially if you’re located on the other side of the world.
+Subreddits that cater to businesses, such as r/forhire, usually have the most active users in the mornings and afternoons — typical office hours.
+Also, almost half of all redditors are from the United States, so you should take time zones into consideration, especially if you are located on the other side of the world.

-In short, you have to be a redditor to best understand reddit.
+In short, you have to be a Redditor to understand Reddit.

-Now that you’re more familiar with reddit, let’s take a look at the subreddits where you can promote your services.
-The first subreddit is /r/forhire, a place for businesses looking to hire freelancers.
-It’s very popular, so you’re guaranteed to find job listings for graphic designers every day.
+Now that you are more familiar with Reddit, let’s take a look at the subreddits where you can promote your services.
+The first subreddit is r/forhire, a place for businesses looking to hire freelancers.
+It’s one of the more popular subreddits, so your posts will reach a lot of eyes.

-Next up, we have /r/designjobs.
+Next, we have r/designjobs.
 It’s catered to graphic designers, so expect much more competition.
-On the other hand, your post will generate more interest since clients are more specific in their search.
+At the same time, your posts will generate more interest since clients are looking specifically for candidates to fulfill their design projects.

-Apart from promotion listings, these subreddits also have clients posting job listings and looking to hire designers.
-Listings usually move fast, so it’s a good idea to check the subreddits regularly to stay ahead of the competition.
+Apart from promoting your services, these subreddits allow clients to post job listings, with some of them looking to hire designers.
+Listings usually move fast, so it’s a good idea to check those subreddits regularly to stay ahead of the competition.
 As the saying goes, the early bird catches the worm.

-On that note, you should be proactive and seek out subreddits frequented by your target market.
-For example, if you’re looking to work with startups, then consider promoting your services on /r/startups.
-Similarly, to connect with women entrepreneurs, try /r/ladybusiness.
+On that note, be proactive and seek out other subreddits frequented by your target market.
+For example, if you are looking to work with startups, consider promoting your services on subreddits such as r/startups.
+Similarly, to connect with women entrepreneurs, try r/ladybusiness.

 See also: Defining Your Target Market

-As a freelance graphic designer, reddit can be a great place for you to promote your services.
-If you play your cards right, you’re guaranteed to attract the right clients and boost your freelancing to the next level.
+As a freelance graphic designer, Reddit can be a great place for you to promote your services and connect with prospects.
+If you play your cards right, you are guaranteed to attract the right clients and level up your freelancing game.